ggveen21/tmp-nessus/README.md

 |$NESSolution|Solution provided in the report item|
 |$NESSynopsis|Synopsis of the report|

-### Retrieve All Scan Reports
+### Retrieve All Reports for a ScanID
-This method retrives all scan reports for a particular Scan ID.
+This method retrieves all scan reports for a particular Scan ID.

 - input : A Scan ID